Cubans head to the polls, all eyes on voter turnout

 A high rate of abstention would not have any immediate impact on the election´s outcome, as the winners of the contest must receive more than half the votes of those who choose to cast ballots.

-But political analysts say a low rate of participation in the elections would be a sign of deepening discontent with Cuba's one-party, communist-run system.
+But political analysts say low turnout would be a sign of deepening discontent with Cuba's communist-run system.
 Abstention has been on the rise in Cuba over several elections.

 The winning 470 candidates, who serve for five years, will choose the next president of Cuba from among their ranks, further raising the stakes of Sunday's vote.